 This can be solved through research and development activities.
-It is possible to carry out root trainers’ production, advancements in the usage of potting medium, project device material, and using organic fertiliser available in the local market.
+It is possible to carry out root trainers’ production, advancements in the usage of potting medium, project device material, and use organic fertiliser available in the local market.

 Since the root trainer technology is more specific and detailed, more care and consideration are needed for its use.

-It is also impossible to use root trainers under the existing forest nursery set up where individuals managing the nurseries are frequently unskilled.
+It is also impossible to use root trainers under the existing forest nursery set-up where individuals managing the nurseries are frequently unskilled.
 However, separate nursery activities can be managed with simple machines and huge stocks can be reserved in small spaces.
 The entire nursery administration can be managed with less trained workers.

-This difficulty can be absolutely solved by a study by efforts for growth and development.
-A simple method of filling the potting medium in the root trainers is facilitated as the capacity of the jar remains considerably lower, potting of the soil into the root trainers is pretty straightforward.
+This difficulty can be absolutely solved by a study of efforts for growth and development.
+A simple method of filling the potting medium in the root trainers is facilitated as the capacity of the jar remains considerably lower, potting the soil into the root trainers is pretty straightforward.
 Root trainers often do not have the time to open the polybags.